APSCC 2019 Conference Program

 The reality of multi-satellite payload launches this year and the move from vision to reality for constellation operators will test differing strategies and risk management tools to deal with the increasing threat of space debris to space operations.
 When combined with the proliferation of new-technology spacecraft and smallsat launchers emerging globally, available at significantly lower cost and faster build-to-launch cycles, are we facing a perfect storm of risk?
 Are established GEO operators finding a safe harbor above the massing storm clouds?
 The Risk Management panel will bring together constituents from leading space and satellite companies, advisors, risk managers and financiers to discuss the changing paradigm risk management in space.

 After more than 20 panels and 100 + speakers over the past three days, our closing panel presents an opportunity to summarize the state of the industry, as seen at this year’s conference.
 A lot of ground has been covered on a wide range of topics, so we will reflect on the insights provided by various speakers in a fast-moving session that will attempt to be both light-hearted and respectful.
 See how your key takeaways compare with those of our panelists, and whether or not you agree with their conclusions!

 Refreshments sponsored by APT Satellite

 New Space Pitch Competition

 APSCC presents the New Space Pitch Competition at APSCC 2019.
 This new event aims to encourage New Space startups in Asia to share their thoughts on developing and growing the New Space economy in region with established satellite operators, manufacturers, and investors.
-This year six New Space entrepreneurs are presenting, representing a wide range of diverse Asia-Pacific business ideas from across the Asia-Pacific region, including launch, satellite, ground, on-orbit refueling, and robotics.
+This year five New Space entrepreneurs are presenting, representing a wide range of diverse Asia-Pacific business ideas from across the Asia-Pacific region, including launch, satellite, ground, on-orbit refueling, and robotics.
 Attendees are invited to also VOTE for the winner of the competition during the competition presentations.

 - Delta Robotic